Congress: Let all children of U.S. military service members unite with their families!

 Many amerasians are caught in a no-man’s land of discrimination and poverty -- most left behind by U.S. service members who are unaware that they’ve fathered children overseas.
 My friend John Haines is one of these sailors.
 In 2011, John discovered he was the father of a half-Filipino daughter, Jannette.
 He attempted to unite with her through the American Homecoming Act -- but was frustrated to learn that the Act did not apply to Filipino children of U.S. service members.

 Today, all John wants is to be united with his daughter and grandchildren.
 He, like so many other veterans are living with a “hole in their hearts” as they search for ways to unite with their children.
 There is hope.
-The Uniting Families Act of 2017 creates a specialized visa allowing military veterans and eligible civilian contractors to sponsor their children and grandchildren for U.S. citizenship.
-Blood relationship must be proven by DNA test and the total number of visas granted will be capped at 5,000 each year.
+The Uniting Families Act of 2018, HR 1520, creates a specialized visa allowing military veterans and eligible civilian contractors to sponsor their children and grandchildren for U.S. citizenship.
+Currently, blood relationship must be proven by DNA test and the total number of visas granted will be capped at 5,000 each year.

 The issue takes on more urgency as so many of our veterans from our wars in Southeast Asia are getting older and dying each day -- without the chance to connect, or in some cases, reconnect with their own children.